lukaslehnert-ava/central-dataset/README.md

 # 9. Report Calculations

 The report includes a variety of calculations, including a calculation for the sales and a calculation for the profit.
 The calculations are located in the `Retail Analysis Sample PBIX.Report` folder.

+# 10. Report Tables

+The report includes a variety of tables, including a table for the sales and a table for the profit.
+The tables are located in the `Retail Analysis Sample PBIX.Report` folder.

+# 11. Report Charts

+The report includes a variety of charts, including a chart for the sales and a chart for the profit.
+The charts are located in the `Retail Analysis Sample PBIX.Report` folder.